fbpx

 Advancing Palliative Care for Older People in Ukraine: HelpAge USA’s Humanitarian Response

 As the conflict in Ukraine continues, older people with serious illnesses have been left especially at-risk.
 Many of them face not only the hardships of displacement and war but also the challenges of managing chronic and life-threatening conditions.
-With a grant from GlobalGiving, HelpAge USA has been addressing this critical gap by enabling compassionate, community-based palliative care to older people across Ukraine, ensuring that they receive the support they need.
+With a grant from GlobalGiving, HelpAge USA has been addressing this critical gap by enabling compassionate, community-based palliative care for older people across Ukraine, ensuring that they receive the support they need.

 Building a Lifeline of Care and Support